 #8 Updated by David Wood over 4 years ago

 The patches in comment #7 are the patches against mpd CVS HEAD.
 I suggest using the patches against mpd 5.7, as that is a more conservative change than switching to an unreleased version of mpd with around two years of unreleased changes.

 I'm now working on full integration of RFC 4638 WAN support into pfSense and hope to submit pull requests for pfSense 2.2 in the next few days.
 I can then look at adding this support to pfSense HEAD.

 #12 Updated by David Wood over 4 years ago

 The work in progress GUI changes are in the RELENG_2_2-rfc4638 branch of davidjwood/pfsense on GitHub - https://github.com/davidjwood/pfsense/tree/RELENG_2_2-rfc4638 .
 As only etc/inc/interfaces.inc has been modified, the changes should be relatively straightforward to merge to the pfSense master branch (pfSense 2.3).

 Instructions on how to install RFC 4638 client support on top of 2.2.4-RELEASE amd64 and some documentation is at https://forum.pfsense.org/index.php?topic=100219.0

-#14 Updated by David Wood about 4 years ago
+#14 Updated by David Wood over 4 years ago

 The mpd5 changes have been merged into pfsense/FreeBSD-ports master (which will become 2.3).
 The pull request against pfsense/pfsense is still outstanding.

 An unofficial patch for 2.2.4-RELEASE and 2.2.5-RELEASE is available (amd64 full installs only): https://forum.pfsense.org/index.php?topic=102079.0

-#15 Updated by David Wood about 4 years ago
+#15 Updated by David Wood over 4 years ago